Alejandro-Jaime-Pozas/subsy_main/README.md

 # IdeaLab

 - Could check the subscription type, example monthly, for a company's AWS subscription, and compare to what they could save if they change for a yearly subscription.
-Say instead of $1000 per month which comes to $12000 a year they could pay instead $10000 and save $2000 dls...could in dashboard somewhere mention the total savings they could get by paying yearly (though would come with heavier upfront payment)
+Say instead of $1000 per month which comes to $12000 a year they could pay instead $10000 and save $2000 dls...could in dashboard somewhere mention the total savings they could get by paying yearly (though would come with heavier upfront payment), in the end just so they know their options